SNRIs explained

 - A risk of serotonin syndrome, a reaction caused by too much serotonin activity.

 SNRIs are not addictive in the usual sense.
-They do not cause cravings or compulsive use.
+They do not cause cravings or compulsive use, and people do not need rising doses to keep the effect.
 The body does adjust to them, which is why stopping should be gradual.

 How they differ from SSRIs

 The defining difference is the added action on norepinephrine.
-In practice this leads to two points worth knowing.
+In practice this leads to a few points worth knowing.

 As a group, and venlafaxine especially, SNRIs are known for more noticeable discontinuation symptoms than many SSRIs.
-That makes a careful, gradual taper particularly important.
+The short half-life of venlafaxine means its level drops quickly between doses, so missing even a dose or two can bring on dizziness, flu-like feelings, and the brief electrical "brain zap" sensations many people describe.
+That makes consistent dosing and a careful, gradual taper particularly important.

 How they differ from each other